anoop-panakool/kubernetes-lab/lab/Ingress/README.md

+## Why Services Are Not the Best Fit for External Access?

+It is a bad practice to publish fixed ports through Services.
+That method is likely to result in conflicts or, at the very least, create the additional burden of carefully keeping track of which port belongs to which Service.

+- let’s go back and create the Deployments and the Services from the previous chapter

 ## What is an Ingress?

 - In Kubernetes, an Ingress is an object that allows access to your Kubernetes services from outside the Kubernetes cluster.
 You configure access by creating a collection of rules that define which inbound connections reach which services.